Familial Combined Hypolipidemia: ANGPTL3 mutations

 In addition to mutations in the APOB gene that lead to truncation of the apolipoprotein B-100 protein, loss-of-function mutations in the gene (PCSK9) encoding proprotein convertase subtilisin/kexin type 9 are also associated with disorders that can be included in the spectrum of FHBL.
 In contrast to the risk for hepatic steatosis with APOB and PCSK9 mutations causing FHBL, the ANGPTL3 mutations are not found to be associated with hepatic steatosis or other associated hepatic pathologies.

 Heterozygotes for loss-of-function mutations in the ANGPTL3 gene (S17X and E129X) experience intermediate levels of LDL-cholesterol and triglycerides.
-On the other hand, compound heterozygotes show a marked reduction in HDL-cholesterol in
+On the other hand, compound heterozygotes show a marked reduction in HDL-cholesterol in addition to a reduction in LDL-cholesterol and triglyceride.

 Individuals homozygous for the S17X mutation have on average a 48% reduction in LDL, a 62% reduction in triglyceride, a 46% reduction in HDL, a 44% reduction in apoB, and a 48% reduction in apoA-I. On the other hand S17X heterozygotes show reductions in total cholesterol and HDL but not have reduced levels of LDL or triglyceride.